 The Inn at Laurel Point staff really go above and beyond to make sure guests feel taken care of.
 And it wasn’t just because we were being hosted.
 I lingered in the lobby a bit and heard them greet several guests by name and give them the same amazing level of service we received.

-When you are traveling with kids (especially solo), staying somewhere with excellent service is a priority.
+When traveling with kids (especially solo), staying somewhere with excellent service is a priority.
 They helped me with my bags, called me taxis, held my coat and luggage, and consistently checked in to see if we needed anything.

 FAIRMONT EMPRESS